Pediatric Dentistry in North Attleborough & Swansea

-508 Dentist provides pediatric dental services in Swansea, MA.
-Call 508-336-8478 to learn more and schedule your appointment.
+508 Dentist provides pediatric dentistry in North Attleborough & Swansea, MA.
+Call 508-336-8478 to learn more and schedule an appointment.

 As a family dental practice, we treat patients of all ages, including children.
 We believe that positive experiences at the dentist’s office starting at an early age help lay the foundation for a lifetime of healthy smiles.

 When we see children at our office, we take a different approach than we do with adults.
 Our focus is on preventive care and oral hygiene instruction, which means spending time with your child showing them how to brush and floss properly and talking to them about the importance of eating a healthy diet to keep teeth strong.
 Because dental anxiety is often rooted in a fear of the unknown, we explain everything we do during your child’s appointment so they know exactly what to expect.
 When kids feel respected and heard at the dentist’s office, they also feel empowered and enthusiastic about taking care of their teeth.

 Our pediatric dental services include Preventive and Diagnostic Care, Interceptive Orthodontics, and Restorative Procedures like dental fillings, crowns, and pulp treatment.

 Frequently Asked Questions About Pediatric Dentistry

 What age should a child go to the dentist?

 The American Dental Association (ADA) and American Academy of Pediatric Dentistry (AAPD) recommend that all children begin seeing the dentist by the age of 12 months or within six months of their first tooth’s eruption, whichever comes first.